-Now, it appears, the Democrats are going to have to be every bit as careful about how they push Hillary from the race if they don't want to alienate lots of working class white women.
+Now, it appears, the Democrats are going to have to be every bit as careful about how they push Hillary from the race if they don't want to

 In fact, the Wall Street Journal has reported that, in general, many women are dismayed by the tone of the attacks on Hillary -- and seem to detect in them a sense of general sexist backlash against the strides that women have made.